Faisalabad: Sports

 Cricket is a popular sport in Faisalabad.
-Regional and international cricket matches are held in Iqbal Stadium, named after Pakistani poet Sir Allama Muhammad Iqbal.
+Regional and international cricket matches are held in Iqbal Stadium, named after poet Sir Allama Muhammad Iqbal.
 The stadium is home to Faisalabad's local team, the Faisalabad Wolves.
 Iqbal Stadium hosted the 1987 Cricket World Cup, and the 1996 Cricket World Cup.

 The Faisalabad Hockey Stadium, located on Susan Road, was constructed in 2002, and can accommodate 25,000 spectators.
 On 16 April 2003, the stadium was inaugurated by Khalid Maqbool, governor of Punjab.
 It is the third-largest field hockey stadium in the country.
 The stadium has hosted field hockey matches for both national and international competition but by the beginning of 2016 was reported to be in "pathetic condition as its astroturf has completed its life span about eight years ago."
 Commissioner Naseem Nawaz advised that efforts were under way to maintain the stadium.

 In October 2002, the Government College University established a Directorate of Sports to promote university and national level sports for male and female players.
 Infrastructure and facilities are available for university players in track, hockey, tennis, basketball, table tennis, badminton and cricket pitch.